Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Introduction

 The outline of the paper is as follows.
 In Section~\ref{SEC:TANGENT}, we study the model's tangent space, culminating in the calculation of the efficient score function and information matrix for $\theta$.
 These serve to define the one-step estimator in Section~\ref{sec:estimator}, where its semiparametric efficiency is proved.
 Simple criteria for efficiency of estimators and of adaptivity of the model are established in Section~\ref{SEC:QUADFUN}.
 Examples and numerical illustrations are provided in Section~\ref{SEC:EXAMPLES}.
-Section~\ref{sec:conclusions} concludes.
-Detailed proofs are collected in the appendices.
+Section~\ref{sec:conclusions} concludes and discusses extensions to other copula families and to joint regression models.
+Detailed proofs are deferred to the Appendices, which are collected in the supplement [\citet{supplement}].